-Vice-President, Jan Roberts
+Secretary, Jan Roberts

 Jan joined the WSFB board in 2015 after retiring from 35 years in dairy industry marketing.
 Prior to that she taught nutrition and vocational education for 8 years in Seattle Public schools.
 She holds a degree in Nutrition Education from the University of Washington and a Food Service Vocational Certificate from South Seattle Community College.
 Jan’s volunteer work at the West Seattle Food Bank includes both working on the produce line and on the board of directors.
 Her work at WSFB enables her to share her nutrition expertise and passion for fighting hunger to our neighbors in need.
 She enjoys golf and gardening.

-Treasurer, Joan Hansen
+Director, Joan Hansen

 Joan graduated from Harvard Law School and moved to Seattle where she was in the private practice of law in the fields of family law, probate and estate planning until she retired in 2011.
 She lives in West Seattle and lived with then P.I. reporter and columnist, Shelby Scates, until his death in 2013.
 Joan joined the board in 2013 because she truly wanted to give back to her West Seattle community.
 She was an active climber for many years and a member of both the Mountaineers and the American Alpine Club.